Ultimate guide to creating your construction project management plan

 After teams have been solidified, list all members involved in a dedicated section.
 Construction projects, especially larger ones, often involve multiple crews and contractor groups working in tandem, making awareness, cross-channel communication, and coordination all the more important for the project’s success.

-Include, also, the project’s key stakeholders and sponsors, as well as anyone providing funding to the project.
+Include the project’s key stakeholders and sponsors, as well as anyone providing funding to the project.
+Consider tracking team members’ specific experience and certifications, as collective team experience significantly impacts project outcomes.

 Life before & after Bridgit Bench